severalnines/docs/user-guide/mysql/overview.rst

 	- IP address or :term:`FQDN` of the target node.
 If you already have the host added under *ClusterControl > Manage > Hosts*, you can just choose the host from the dropdown menu.

 * **Configuration**
 	- Choose a MySQL configuration template for the new node.
-The configuration file should be created at *ClusterControl > Manage > Configurations > Template Configuration Files*.

 * **Install Software**
 	- If you already have the database server installed on the target host but not yet configured, you can tell ClusterControl to skip the database installation part by choosing 'No'.